 Ever wondered what the green stripe on the Pride flag stands for?
 If nature came to mind, you’re right.
 Among the spectrum of colors, green represents the environment and symbolizes an alliance between the LGBTQ+ community and the planet.
-Though queer communities have historically been at the forefront of the climate movement, they’ve frequently been excluded from outdoor access opportunities and policy decisions.
+Queer communities have historically been at the forefront of the climate movement, yet they've frequently been excluded from outdoor access opportunities and policy decisions.
 Moving the needle forward means including all voices—especially of those most impacted by our changing world.

 Brave Trails